rsk2/rsk2/README.md

 ### Hi there 👋

-Below you wiil find few repositories which I have created or contributed to.
+Below you wiil find few repositories to which I have contributed.

 <!--